Vic-ST/Stores/README.md

 # Stores
 <hr/>
 This a repo for me and @Goredbirds game.
 This game is called stores.
-Go Yankee
+Go Yankees

 Read the Stores Wiki for more.